 Joshua was fortunate to participate in a postsecondary education experience and he benefited greatly from this opportunity.
 Joshua now lives independently, with supports, in New Haven, Connecticut.
 He works part-time and leads a productive and happy life.

-NDSS is proud to have been chosen to facilitate and administer this grant that will benefit individuals with Down syndrome to pursue postsecondary education and enrichment classes.
+NDSS is proud to have been chosen to facilitate and administer this grant that will benefit individuals with Down syndrome of all abilities to pursue postsecondary education and enrichment classes.